 A high standard of floor flatness is an essential requirement for the safe and efficient operation of a narrow aisle forklift truck.

 Free Movement Surveys are carried out in any area where MHE traffic is free to move randomly in any direction such as transfer aisles or block stacking and wide aisle areas.

-When assessing surface regularity in FM areas it is not possible to survey an infinite number of points, therefore a representative sample of the floor is surveyed on a 3 metre grid.
+When assessing surface regularity in FM areas it is not possible to survey an infinite number of traffic paths, therefore a representative sample of the floor is surveyed on a 3-metre grid.

 The static lean table shows how the potential for truck lean is increased by the lifting height.